-The right kind of light is one of the most important care elements for your Calathea 'White Fusion'.
-If this is wrong, the variegation on the plant won't develop properly.
-Filtered bright light is what is needed.
-Too much light can result in the markings fading and leaf curling, and too shady a position and the markings won't develop properly in the first place.
+Finding the right light level for your plant is one of the most critical care elements for calathea 'White Fusion.'
+The wrong light level may cause poor development of the variegation on the plant.
+This plant needs filtered bright light.
+Too much light can cause the markings to fade and leaves to curl; too much shade and the markings won't develop properly in the first place.

-Mixes recommended for African violets are often well-suited to Calathea cultivars like 'White Fusion' as they retain moisture well.
-Making up your own peaty, airy, lightweight potting mix is also an option.
-One containing orchard bark and perlite alongside standard potting soil can work.
+Soil mixes recommended for African violets are often well-suited to calathea cultivars because they retain moisture well and drain excess water.
+You can make a peaty, airy, lightweight potting mix by combining orchard bark, perlite, and standard potting soil.

-The Calathea 'White Fusion' prefers to be kept consistently moist, but soggy and waterlogged conditions are a recipe for disaster.
-These plants like high humidity, but overly wet soils can lead to root rot and bacterial and fungal issues.
+The calathea 'White Fusion' prefers to be consistently moist, but soggy and waterlogged conditions are a recipe for disaster.
+Overly wet soils can lead to root rot and bacterial and fungal issues.
 Ensure the plant's pot has suitable drainage holes.
 Water thoroughly, but make sure the water drains out the bottom and does not pool in a collection plate.

 Temperature and Humidity

-If your Calathea 'White Fusion' has a few leaves that have browned or curled excessively, don't be afraid to cut these off at the stem.
+If your calathea 'White Fusion' has a few leaves that have browned or curled excessively, don't be afraid to cut these off at the stem.
 Prune any dead, dying, or damaged leaves as soon as you spot them and remove them from the soil.
-If your plant is healthy and is being given the care and conditions it needs, new leaves will grow and fill in for the dead ones.
+If your plant is healthy and given the care and conditions it needs, new leaves will grow and fill in for the dead ones.
 Deadhead faded blooms.

 Propagating Calathea 'White Fusion'